Wild Weekend (Bill Anderson album)

 Wild Weekend is a studio album by American country singer-songwriter Bill Anderson.
 It was released in May 1968 on Decca Records and was produced by Owen Bradley.
 The record was Anderson's ninth studio release to be issued during his recording career.
 It reached peak positions on the Billboard country albums chart and also produced two singles that became major hits.

 Background and content

-Wild Weekend was recorded at Bradley's Barn, a studio in Mount Juliet, Tennessee.
-The sessions took place between 1967 and 1968 under the supervision of producer Owen Bradley.
+Wild Weekend was recorded at Bradley's Barn studio in Mount Juliet, Tennessee.
+The sessions took place between 1967 and 1968 under the supervision of the studio's owner, producer Owen Bradley.
 It was Anderson's ninth studio album with Bradley since their first collaboration with his debut record in 1963.
 Unlike his previous Decca releases, Wild Weekend contained 11 tracks.
 Two of the album's songs were written by Anderson himself while the remaining songs were written by other artists and songwriters.
 It also included cover versions of songs previously recorded by others.
 Among these tracks was Tom Paxton's "The Last Thing on My Mind", the Osborne Brothers's "Rocky Top" and Glen Campbell's "Gentle on My Mind".